 All of these details, when planned ahead of time, will ensure your bowling fundraiser goes smoothly.

 Advertise, advertise, advertise.
 Your marketing venues are important, and depending on how much money you have to spend, the majority should go towards advertising your event.
 You can do this in a variety of ways—through flyer distribution, e-mail, your charity website, community radio, or television.
-Also, ask your volunteers to use their own means to market your event to the community.
-This could be through their Facebook profiles, personal blogs, hanging flyers and notices at their workplaces, and sending e-mail invites to their personal contacts.

 Remember you can use a combination of these methods to ensure your bowling fundraiser is a success.
 After all, every charity is different, so use the combination that’s right for your group.